magovansh9/web3.0/README.md

 - Alchemy helps us deploy our blockchain smart contract, it is a blockchain development tool

-- The Blockchain interacts with the frontend using the above tools
+Summary: Set up the ethereum blockchain using solidity (using Hardhat) -> connect it to the frontend -> interact with the blockchain using MetaMask

 ## Lessons

 ### Client-Side

-- One can create multiple sub-components within the same file to use for the main component
+- Create multiple sub-components within the same file to use for the main component
-- One can create simultaneously for both web and mobile platforms
+- Develop simultaneously for both web and mobile platforms
+- Conditional Rendering

 ### Blockchain

-- Write a Smart Contract in solidity
+- Write a Smart Contract in Solidity
-- Wrap the app in the solidity file, allowing it to access all the functions
+- Wrap the app in the solidity Context Provider, allowing it to access all the blockchain functions
-- Write jsx functions to access MetaMask and do things like:- connect Wallet, check if Wallet is connected, transfer ETH, get all Accounts
+- Write jsx functions to access MetaMask and do things like:- connect Wallet, transfer ETH, get all Accounts
-- Call solidity functions to add the transaction to the blockchain, increase transaction counts, updated transaction
+- Call solidity functions to interact with the blockchain, increase transaction counts, update transaction